wchen777/ta-hours-anywhere/README.md

 sequelize db:migrate
 ```

-if this (or any of the above steps) doesn't work, please message me (Will) and I can try and troubleshoot
+if this or any of the above steps don't work (i'm most likely missing something), please message me (Will) and I can try and troubleshoot

-## Running
+## Running the app

 in one terminal window, cd into backend and run
 ```